Menu

 RE

 This half-term, the children have been learning that we are chosen by God.
 They understand that God chose certain people to lead and guide his people.
 Together, we have explored the story of Abraham and how God chose Moses to be a great leader.
 They will have an opportunity to reflect on Abraham’s trust in God and learned that we should always trust God.
 The children understanding that God chooses unlikely people to do his biggest jobs.
-We spoke about how Marcus Rashford has helped people in communities across the country.
-We have thought about what we can do to help others too.
-As part of our Caritas, we have been thinking about ways that we can support workers who are unfairly treated, for example farmers who are not part of the Fairtrade cooperative.
+As part of our Caritas, we have been thinking about why God chose us and what we can do to thank God by helping others.

 English

 In English, we have been developing our writing skills through a variety of texts.
 The children have been focusing closely on demarcating sentences accurately with the correct punctuation.
-We have been developing our understanding of the conjunction 'and', learning that it is used to join two clauses together.
 We have also been concentrating on our handwriting, ensuring that our letters are formed correctly.
-They are learning to use question marks correctly, with purpose, ensuring that they make sense.

 Science

-Our Topic this half-term is Animals, Including humans.
-The children will be learning about what humans and animals need to survive, as well as comparing their life cycles.
-This half-term, we have had the pleasure of watching real-life chicks hatch!
+Our Topic this half-term is Living Things and Their Habitats.
+The children will be learning about different habitats, their features and what animals live there and why.
+We have also learnt the seven life processes and that every living things needs to be able to do all seven in order to be alive.
+This half-term, we will have the pleasure of watching real-life chicks hatch!
 We are excited to watch them grow and develop during their time with us.

 Whispering Woods